-The trustees of the Sparkle Multi Academy Trust after a successful fifth year with Orchards Junior School are now keen to share their skills and experience in order to improve the education of children at schools who would benefit from their guidance and leadership.
-As well as facilitating the improvement of educational outcomes for pupils at other schools the trustees also believe that it would be beneficial to the continued development of the leaders and potential leaders at Orchards Junior School.
+The stakeholders of the Sparkle Multi Academy Trust after a successful sixth year with Orchards Junior School are now keen to share our skills and experience in order to improve the education of children at schools who would benefit from our guidance and leadership.
+As well as facilitating the improvement of educational outcomes for pupils at other schools we also believe that it would be beneficial to the continued development of our leaders and potential leaders at Orchards.